-Family medicine is a medical specialty and a division of primary care that provides continuing and comprehensive health care for the individual and family across all ages, genders, diseases, and parts of the body.
-It is based on knowledge of the patient in the context of the family and the community and it emphasizes disease prevention and health promotion.
+Family medicine is a medical specialty and a division of primary care that provides continuing and comprehensive healthcare for the individual and family across all ages, genders, diseases, and body organs.
+This medical specialty is based on knowledge of the patient in the context of the family and the community, and it emphasizes disease prevention and health promotion.

 The Family Medicine Model (FMM) supports people to live healthier lives in their communities; from ensuring a healthy birth, to reaching an old-age free from the burden of diseases, FMM provides a first step to your family’s health.

 Each person has family practitioner, supported by a professional team, who will provide continuity of care for better health service quality and health outcomes.

 The FMM shifts primary health care focus from disease treatment to disease prevention.
 It promotes screening for early diagnosis of risk factors, and diseases.
 It provides better access to specialist services in the community, and effective management of stable chronic conditions by providing services that cover all residential areas.